larsville/git-primer/README.md

 _[Git](https://en.wikipedia.org/wiki/Git)_ is a software program that keeps track of changes to a project over time.
 (Technically, it is a "distributed version control system", or DVCS.)

 To Git users, a "project" is simply a folder and its contents, including any subfolders and their contents, and so on.
 Most projects managed by Git contain files of software code, but people also use Git to manage things like artwork files, documentation files, etc. A project folder can also contain files that aren't managed/tracked by Git, such as log files or other incidental material.
-Git ignores such files.
+Git ignores such files (other than informing you now and then that they are untracked).

-Git is [command-line software](https://en.wikipedia.org/wiki/Command-line_interface), and it is somewhat complex as these things go, so it is hard for many people to learn.
+Git is [command-line software](https://en.wikipedia.org/wiki/Command-line_interface), and it is somewhat complex as these things go, so many people find it hard to learn.
 A good way to get started with Git is to use _[GitHub](https://github.com)_, which is a web site that supplies a web interface for most Git functionality.
 Many people find the GitHub web site to be much easier to use than Git as a command line tool, especially for the most common operations.
-A GitHub user might never need to use Git directly.
+Another way to bypass the pitfalls of learning a command-line tool is to use a desktop Git client such as _[GitHub Desktop](https://desktop.github.com)_, which is an app for Mac or Windows that presents Git functionality in a traditional desktop graphical user interface.
+Many source code editors can also perform Git functions directly.
+The choice of how to access your Git files is up to you.
 Even so, it is essential to understand the basic Git concepts and terminology.

 GitHub also provides project storage, comprising millions of public and private projects.
 GitHub also offers other collaboration functionality for each project, such as bug tracking and [wikis](https://en.wikipedia.org/wiki/Wiki).